hughbien/thyme/README.md

 ```

 This will install Crystal 1.0.0 as a dependency.
 If you already have this version of Crystal
-installed (not via a shim), you can run:
+installed (not via Homebrew), you can run:

 ```
 brew install hughbien/tap/thyme --without-crystal
 ```

-If you have Crystal installed as a shim (via Asdf or Homebrew), you'll need to pass in the
-additional options.
+If Crystal/Shard cannot be found on your system, it may be because it's shimmed or cannot be found
+by Homebrew.
+You'll need to pass in additional options:

 ```
-# if you installed Crystal via Homebrew
-HOMEBREW_SHIM=$(brew --prefix crystal)/bin brew install hughbien/tap/thyme --without-crystal

 # if you installed Crystal via Asdf
-HOMEBREW_SHIM=$(asdf which crystal)/../../embedded/bin HOMEBREW_CRYSTAL_PATH=`crystal env CRYSTAL_PATH` brew install hughbien/tap/thyme --without-crystal
+HOMEBREW_BIN=$(asdf which crystal)/../../embedded/bin HOMEBREW_CRYSTAL_PATH=`crystal env CRYSTAL_PATH` brew install hughbien/tap/thyme --without-crystal

-# if you have a custom installation, pass in the directory crystal is in
+# if you have a custom install
-HOMEBREW_SHIM=$(which crystal)/..
-HOMEBREW_CRYSTAL_PATH=`crystal env CRYSTAL_PATH` brew install hughbien/tap/thyme --without-crystal
+HOMEBREW_BIN=$(which crystal)/.. brew install hughbien/tap/thyme --without-crystal
 ```

 **Linux**